johnwickoo/market-move-intelligence/README.md

 # Market Move Intelligence

 Real-time detection and classification of price movements on Polymarket prediction markets.
-The system ingests live trade and order-book data, detects significant price and volume movements across two complementary time horizons, scores each movement by likely driver, and surfaces annotated signals on a live chart.
+The system ingests live trade and order-book data, detects significant price and volume movements across multiple time horizons using velocity-normalized thresholds, scores each movement by likely driver, and surfaces annotated signals on a live chart via SSE.

 ## Architecture Overview